flix/book/src/higher-kinded-types.md

 but this style is not considered idiomatic.

-Flix requires explicit kind annotations in three situations:
+Flix requires explicit kind annotations in four situations:

+- For type parameters of non-Type kind on enums.
-- For non-Type kinds on enum type parameters.
+- For type parameters of non-Type kind on type aliases.
-- For non-Type kinds on traits.
+- For type parameters of non-Type kind on traits.
-- For non-Type type members in traits.
+- For type members of a non-Type kind in a trait.

 The most common scenario where you will need a kind annotation is when you want a type parameter or type member to range over an effect.